0hStormy/0hStormy.github.io/assets/markdown/projects.md

 # <a href="howtolinux.html">How to Linux</a>

-How to Linux is a guide that will teach you all the basics of Linux from the kernel to desktop.
-This guide is mainly for beginner/intermediate users.
+How to Linux is a guide that will teach you all the basics of Linux from the basics to more advanced things.
+This guide targets beginner/intermediate users.

 <hr>